Photo & Image Editing

 The workspaces and tools differ from one program to the next.
 However, most of the software programs allow you to create your own custom workspace, which helps you navigate the software.
 Software with pre-designed templates or support within the application helps with usability because it shows how to do certain tasks or create an effective design.

 How you will use your graphic design software will impact which software will work best for you.
 We created an ease of use score that reflects how quickly we were able to complete common tasks with the design software.
 In addition to ease of use, you will want to find a program that has all of the tools you will need to create your designs.
 Our comparison chart displays the various tools each software has.

 Top Ten Reviews seeks to evaluate products and services in hands-on tests whenever possible.
 We try to simulate as closely as possible the experiences of a typical consumer.
 We used free downloadable trials of the software to conduct our tests.
 The companies had no input or influence over our testing methodology, and the results of our evaluations were not provided to the companies in advance of publication.

 What Else is Important in Selecting Graphic Design Software?

 Aside from photo editing and illustration tools, you should consider other features before purchasing a graphic design program.
-These additional features are reflected in our scores, recommendations and articles about graphic design software.
-When focusing on features, you should consider the following:
+When focusing on them, you should consider the following: